 Increased availability of fast foods and televised entertainment could contribute to obesity by making eating more attractive and physical activity less.
-Previous research on the relationship look out for a better :[1IWO]Comment projected year and update sentence get a better year to :[2IWO]Comment IO am sure if you search ylou .refence shall obtain a better information .relating to this between television viewing and body weight has shown positive associations is studies involving children and adults (6).
+Previous research on the relationship between television viewing and body weight has shown positive associations in studies involving children and adults (6).